pryrt/nppStuff/CommunityForum/FAQ/AutomatingNotepadPlusPlus.md

 # ----------------------------------------------

-## SubFAQ: Using Plugin Commands in Macros
+## SubFAQ: Using Plugin, Run-menu and Macro Commands in Macros

 Plugin commands (even for the default plugins, like MIME Tools) are not macro-recordable; neither are **Run**-menu commands, or other Macros.
 However, with a bit of effort on your part, they can be macro-playable (with some limitations).